foundation-model-stack/fms-hf-tuning/README.md

 In order to achieve the fastest train time, set `save_strategy="no"`, as saving no checkpoints except for the final model will remove intermediate write operations all together.

+#### Resuming tuning from checkpoints
+If the output directory already contains checkpoints, tuning will automatically resume from the latest checkpoint in the directory specified by the `output_dir` flag.
+To start tuning from scratch and ignore existing checkpoints, set the `resume_from_checkpoint` flag to False.

+You can also use the resume_from_checkpoint flag to resume tuning from a specific checkpoint by providing the full path to the desired checkpoint as a string.
+This flag is passed as an argument to the [trainer.train()](https://github.com/huggingface/transformers/blob/db70426854fe7850f2c5834d633aff637f14772e/src/transformers/trainer.py#L1901) function of the SFTTrainer.

 ## Tuning Techniques:

 ### LoRA Tuning Example